 Our direct sales channel model is organized and managed with territorial assignments based on geographical coverage of our target markets globally.
-During 2017, we developed relationships and established a network of sales representative firms that focus on specific territories in the U.S. Our marketing and sales team work collaboratively to gain insight on potential customers' business and market positioning and focus on a solutions-based approach to enhance profitability, market positioning and business performance for customers.
+We have developed relationships and established a network of sales representatives that focus on specific territories in the U.S. The acquisition of MCA in 2018 further expanded our network of marketing representatives and agencies.
+Our marketing and sales team work collaboratively to gain insight on potential customers' business and market positioning and focus on a solutions-based approach to enhance profitability, market positioning and business performance for customers.

-We develop relationships with our customers and market our vertically integrated manufacturing services through our direct marketing and sales teams.
+We develop relationships with our customers and market our vertically-integrated manufacturing services through our direct marketing and sales teams.
 Our direct sales teams work closely with the customers' engineering and technical personnel to better understand their requirements.
-Our marketing team supports our business strategy of providing end-to-end services by encouraging cross selling of vertically integrated manufacturing services across a broad range of major OEM products.
+Our marketing team supports our business strategy of providing end-to-end services by encouraging cross selling of vertically-integrated manufacturing services across a broad range of major OEM products.
 To achieve this objective, our marketing and sales teams work closely with our various manufacturing, design and engineering groups to engage in marketing and sales activities targeted towards key customer opportunities.

-Our customer-centric focus continues through to the execution phase of our relationships with a dedicated customer focused team-based manufacturing approach throughout all SMTC facilities.
+Our customer-centric focus continues through to the execution phase of our relationships with a dedicated customer focused team-based manufacturing approach throughout all of our facilities.
 A dedicated account team including a global account manager are directly responsible for managing each of our key customer accounts.
 Global account managers coordinate activities across geographic locations to effectively satisfy customer requirements and have direct access to our senior management to quickly address customer concerns.
 Local customer account teams further support the global teams and are linked by a comprehensive communications and information management infrastructure.